eayvali/Computing-Motion-Derivatives-from-6DoF-Noisy-Pose-Measurements/README.md

-# Computing Motion Derivatives from 6DoF Noisy Pose Measurements
+## Computing Motion Derivatives from 6DoF Noisy Pose Measurements

 Generating ground truth 6DoF pose, velocity and acceleration data is crucial to verify many algorithms in robotics.
-This repository implements [1] with some modification to generate translational and angular velocity and acceleration measurements from a given sequence of pose measurements.
+This repository implements [1] with some modification to estimate translational and angular velocity and acceleration from a given sequence of pose measurements.
 The rotation is represented as a unit quaternion.
 The implementation assumes constant rotational and translational acceleration in body coordinates.
 The estimation of translational and rotational derivatives are decoupled, and the motion curve is approximated as a three step motion: half rotation, translation and half rotation as shown below.